sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ---
 Importing and managing event and epoch information
 ===========
+{: .no_toc }

-This tutorial describe how to import, modify, select, and visualize EEGLAB events within the EEGLAB graphic interface.
+This tutorial describes importing, modifying, selecting, and visualizing EEGLAB events within the EEGLAB graphic interface.

 EEGLAB counts records of the time and nature of experimental events to analyze the EEG data.
-This section details how to load in event information which coded in one of the data channels, stored in a Matlab array or separate ascii file.
-When event information is read in, EEGLAB copies the resulting EEG.event structure to a back-up (*ur*) copy, EEG.urevent and creates links from each event to the corresponding urevent.
-This allows the user to select events based on the previous (or future) event *context*, even *after* data containing some events has been rejected from the data as described in the event scripting section of the tutorial.
+This section details how to load in events' information embeded in one of the data channels, stored in a Matlab array, or separate ASCII file.
+Once event information is imported, EEGLAB copies the resulting EEG.event structure to a back-up
+(*ur*) copy, EEG.urevent, and creates links from each event to the corresponding urevent.
+This allows the user to select events based on the previous (or future) event *context*, even *after* data containing some events has been rejected from the data, as described in the event scripting section of the tutorial.

 <details open markdown="block">
   <summary>